 In accordance with CIRM's mission, the Agency is committed to helping develop promising stem cell-based technologies by partnering with world-class investigators.
-Therefore, prospective applicants are strongly encouraged to contact CIRM before applying with questions or to discuss their project's eligibility and proposed activities.
+Therefore, prospective applicants are encouraged to contact CIRM before applying with questions or to discuss their project's eligibility.